Take the first step in securing your future in business law and estate planning. 414-459-1632

 Once debt and bills are paid and the remaining assets are distributed, the executor will submit receipts and records of everything to the court.
 At that time, the executor will ask the court to close the estate and release the individual from the role of executor.

-If you are an estate's executor or heir/beneficiary, the firm can guide you through the probate process.
-If you have questions, schedule a consultation and take the first step in securing your future.
+If you are an estate executor or an heir/beneficiary, Prestige Law Office can guide you through the probate process.
+Contact the firm today to schedule a consultation and take the first step toward securing your future.

 Contact me today